History of Paris Saint-Germain FC: End of the superstar era

-First Champions League title
+UCL title and sextuple

 With Mbappé's departure to Real Madrid, Luis Enrique was finally free to implement his philosophy in the 2024–25 season, signing young talents Désiré Doué, João Neves, Willian Pacho and Khvicha Kvaratskhelia.
 Early results were not promising, especially in the Champions League, with losses to Arsenal, Atlético Madrid and Bayern Munich in the league phase.
 Everything hinged on their game against Manchester City.
 Trailing 2–0 in the 53rd minute, PSG rose to the occasion, scoring four times to win and advance to the knockout phase.

-PSG in Salzburg during their UCL title-winning campaign.
+PSG during their UCL title-winning campaign in 2025.

 Luis Enrique's men then took off, winning the 2024 Trophée des Champions against Monaco, the Ligue 1 title and the 2025 Coupe de France final against Reims.
 Led by Dembélé, Doué and Donnarumma in goal, the Parisians eliminated Liverpool, Aston Villa and Arsenal to reach the final at the Allianz Arena in Munich, where they defeated Inter Milan by a record 5–0 scoreline to complete the continental treble and become the first team to win a European Cup final by more than four goals.

-As European champions, the club qualified for the 2025 FIFA Club World Cup.
+The club qualified for the 2025 FIFA Club World Cup due to their UEFA rankings from 2021 to 2024.
 Apart from their 1–0 defeat against reigning Copa Libertadores holders Botafogo, PSG were unplayable throughout the tournament, delivering three 4–0 thrashings to Atlético Madrid, Messi's Inter Miami and Real Madrid.
 However, in the final, they looked a shadow of themselves and were left in the dust by Cole Palmer's Chelsea first-half onslaught, losing 3–0.

 PSG bounced back in the 2025 UEFA Super Cup at the Stadio Friuli in Udine, becoming the first French side to win this competition.
 A late comeback saw the Champions League holders overturn a 2–0 deficit in the final ten minutes to equalize, with goals from substitutes Lee Kang-in and Gonçalo Ramos, and eventually beat Europa League winners Tottenham Hotspur 4–3 on penalties.
 Dembélé, who provided the assist for the equalizer, was named Man of the Match.

-As Champions League winners, PSG also qualified directly for the final of the 2025 FIFA Intercontinental Cup.
+As Champions League winners, PSG qualified directly for the final of the 2025 FIFA Intercontinental Cup against the 2025 Copa Libertadores champions Flamengo at the Ahmad bin Ali Stadium in Qatar.
+Khvicha Kvaratskhelia opened the scoring for PSG, before Flamengo equalized through a Jorginho penalty.
+After a goalless extra time, the match was decided on penalties, with Russian goalkeeper Matvey Safonov emerging as the hero by saving four spot-kicks.
+PSG became the first French club to win the trophy, claimed the first club world title in French football history, and completed an unprecedented sextuple, a feat previously achieved only by Barcelona in 2009 and Bayern Munich in 2020.